> Cara > Songs > The Widow’s Promise

 The Widow’s Promise

-Mick Ryan recorded his own song The Widow (later to be renamed to The Widow's Promise) with the Crows for their 1986 album No Bones or Grease.
+Mick Ryan recorded his own song The Widow (later to be renamed to The Widow’s Promise) with the Crows for their 1986 album No Bones or Grease.
 He also recorded it with Pete Harris for a cassette on the WildGoose label.
-This recording was included in 1996 as the title track of their TerraNova compilation The Widow's Promise.
-He commented in the Crows's album's liner notes:
+This recording was included in 1996 as the title track of their TerraNova compilation The Widow’s Promise.
+He noted on the Crows’s album:

 The Widow’s Promise was written by Mick after a flip through the Hite report on female sexuality.
 Among its findings it concludes that women have more sexual stamina than men.
 According to folksong they also have the capacity to outdo the Devil.
 Mick combines these traits in the character of the widow.

-and in the Mudcat Café thread Lyr Req: The Widow's Promise (Mick Ryan) in January 2010:
+and in the Mudcat Café in January 2010:

 Imagine my surprise when I came across this continuing conversation about The Widow’s Promise, a song I wrote in 1982 (it may have been ’81).
 The song came about because the band I was then in (‘Crows’) needed an up tempo, light hearted song to balance our set.
 I extrapolated the characters from a traditional song, The Devil and the Feathery Wife, I had heard Nick Dow sing and an original song, The Mother in Laws, written by Gerry Rees.
 Having said this, the story, the tune and the lyrics are my own.
 It did its job in the repertoire of ‘Crows’ and ‘Mick Ryan and Pete Harris’ for a number of years and, taken up by Sarah Gray in the eighties and then ‘The Poozies’ in the nineties, it gained a certain currency.
 I will always be grateful to ‘The Poozies’ for recording the song, and making me a few bob.
 I would like to point out, though, that the original tune, as recorded by ‘Crows’ on No Bones or Grease (Dragon Records, 1986) and ‘Mick Ryan and Pete Harris’ on The Widow’s Promise (Terra Nova, 1996) is in 4/4 time (in this case a fast hornpipe) not a jig as recorded by ‘The Poozies’ and others.
 Anybody wanting to get the words as originally conceived might like to get my songbook (vol. 1) from Jacaranda music. […] Anybody who does buy the book will see that the first line of The Widow’s Promise is ‘High upon a lonely moor…’ not, as I’ve seen elsewhere on line, ‘High atop…’ (Aaaaaargh!).
 The song has also been published as ‘traditional’ in a book of ‘travellers’ songs’.
 I take this as a compliment.
 When the error was discovered, the publisher awarded me an erratum slip!
 I won’t say that that’s the story of my life…!